I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Ephemeral.
 Something that lasts only for a short time, like the election promises of politicians, or love letters in the sand.

 The search is on for a good F-word, certainly not that F-word.
 Ah!
-Here it is – Falsiloquence.
+Here it is―Falsiloquence.
 It means lying and deceitful speech.
 For example: “No collusion.
 No obstruction.”
 Or “We’re building the wall as we speak.”
 Or “It was the biggest inaugural crowd ever.”
-Or, more than 10,000 other lies so far.
+Or, more than 30,500 lies in total.

 Galeanthropy.
 A mental condition that causes people to believe they are a cat, which is fine until they start clawing the furniture and demanding a litter box.